Home

 March 6, 2012 - Free Will by Sam Harris, Ph.D. $9.99

-December 2, 2012 - Exploring the Illusion of Free Will; Eighteen episodes from the world's first television series about the causal, unconscious nature of human will by George Ortega $7.04 (the on-line edition is free)
+December 2, 2011 - Exploring the Illusion of Free Will; Eighteen episodes from the world's first television series about the causal, unconscious nature of human will by George Ortega $7.04 (out of print)

 November 3, 2010 -